 The Proposed Rule also seeks to codify the maximum penalty OIG can impose for information blocking violations as $1,000,000 per violation.
 A violation is defined as each practice that constitutes information blocking.
 However, the OIG is seeking comments on the definition of “violation.”

 The Proposed Rule also seeks to increase the amounts of CMPs under the Bipartisan Budget Act of 2018.
 The proposed penalties would increase the maximum CMPs for (i) improperly filed claims for items and services under a Federal health care program (from $10,000 to $20,000, from $15,000 to $30,000, and from $50,000 to $100,000, depending on the offense) and (ii) payments to induce a reduction or limitation of services (from $2,000 to $5,000 and from $5,000 to $10,000, depending on the offense).

 Comment submissions on this Proposed Rule will be open until June 23, 2020, although HHS-OIG is monitoring requests to extend that period in light the COVID-19 public health emergency.

-For more information about this Proposed Rule, please contact Rebekah N. Plowman, Kevin Coy, or Kara G. Silverman.
+For more information about this Proposed Rule, please contact Kevin Coy or Kara G. Silverman.